ewancoder/tyr-ops/README.md

 # TyR devops / infrastructure operations

-This repository is going to be used as a centralized hub for all the knowledge and utils/scripts for bootstrapping / managing TypingRealm (pet) projects.
+This is a centralized hub for all documentation of the following:

+1. My PC/laptop/hardware operations (infrastructure, inventory, management)
+2. My pet projects (TyR, TypingRealm) infrastructutre & management
+3. Knowledge of different things that I'm using (not to forget & quickly refresh if needed)